MousaZa/library-app-go/README.md

 If you have any questions or comments about the project, please contact me mous.zeydan@gmail.com.

 ## Conclusion
 And at the end, thank you for your interest.
-Hope this can help the newly-starter guys.
+Hope this can help the newly-starting guys.